rronkkeli/md2htm/readme.md

 # Performance

-The statemachine based parser `MDS::parse(nönnönnöö)` parses this markdown file in mere 30-60µs (with Ryzen 7 5700U 1,8GHz) on Windows 11.
+The statemachine based parser `MDS::parse(nönnönnöö)` parses this markdown file in mere 30-60µs (with Ryzen 7 5700U 1,8GHz and M.2 SSD) on Windows 11.
 Taking the process loading into account, it takes around 161ms to run this whole program on this same machine.
+On Debian with i5-3210M 2.50GHz CPU and SATA SSD, the running time was 3ms of which the parsing time was around 60µs.
 On a server that constantly translates Markdown on the fly, this would definitely make an impact.
+I will however conduct more tests when I implement the client with PHP.